GET HELP (800) 572-2782 OR SAFECHATSV

 Candidates must have a Bachelor’s Degree in a human services field or an equivalent combination of education and experience.
 Key to success is the ability to be present in a changing work environment; the ability to work independently and as a member of a diverse team with flexibility, initiative, and a sense of humor; and the ability to prioritize effectively and model healthy boundaries with empathy and compassion.
 Candidates should be competent in using Microsoft Office (Word, Outlook, Excel, PowerPoint) and have experience in confidential data management and record keeping.

-The ideal candidate is a warm, self-starter deeply committed to providing services from a strengths-based, social justice and anti-oppression framework.
+The ideal candidate is a warm, self-starter deeply committed to providing services from a strength-based, social justice, and anti-oppression framework.
 Prior advocacy-based counseling and case management experience is a plus.
 Bilingual, bi-cultural, and bi-literate skills are preferred (Spanish, Mandarin, or Vietnamese strongly preferred).

 Work hours are primarily weekdays and weekends.
-Candidate must have the ability to work weekends and evening hours.
+Candidate must be able to work weekends and evening hours as part of regular schedule.
 Schedule TBD.
 This position is in person and in the office.
-Candidate must live within the required service area and have reliable transportation to meet with clients.
+Candidates must live within the required service area and have reliable transportation to meet with clients.
 Delivery of service may include overtime to accomplish the task at hand.
 Work includes lifting up to 40 pounds.
 Susceptible to compassion fatigue and/or vicarious trauma.

-Required: Cleared background check (fingerprinting), valid TB test, valid 3+ years California driver’s license, reliable transportation, a clean driving record, and auto insurance.
+Required: Cleared background check (fingerprinting), valid TB test, valid 3+ years California driver’s license, reliable transportation, a clean driving record, and auto insurance that meets CA minimum liability.
 Must have completed or be willing to complete a 75-hour California State Domestic Violence and Sexual Assault Counselor certification.
 (Training will be provided).
 This position requires a Covid-19 vaccination due to the in-person interfacing required, and to promote the health and safety of others in the workplace and our community.

 YWCA BENEFITS:

-- Optional employee contributed pet insurance through United Pet Care
+• Optional employee contributed pet insurance through United Pet Care & Fetch

-- With access through Kaiser, optional employee fitness plans such as Class Pass, One Pass, and a wellness coach are available.
+• With access through Kaiser, optional employee fitness plans such as Class Pass, One Pass, and a wellness coach

 Apply for an open position today